WHYAMERICASUCKS.COM

 Donald Trump's Record Is A Conviction-To-Immunity Story

-Donald Trump returned to the presidency after becoming the first former U.S. president convicted of felonies, after winning a Supreme Court immunity ruling that reshaped presidential accountability, and after using his renewed power to wipe away more than 1,500 Jan.
+Donald Trump returned to the presidency after becoming the first former U.S. President convicted of felonies, after winning a Supreme Court immunity ruling that reshaped presidential accountability, and after using his renewed power to wipe away more than 1,500 Jan.
 6 criminal cases on day one.

 Published